 The full list is given in the index of ISO/IEC 8652 under erroneous execution.

-Any occurrence of erroneous execution represents a failure situation, as the results are unpredictable, and may involve overwriting of memory, jumping to unintended locations within memory, and other uncontrolled events.
+Any occurrence of erroneous execution represents a failure situation, as the results are unpredictable, such as overwriting of memory, jumping to unintended locations within memory, and other uncontrolled events.

-6.56.2 Guidance to language users
+6.56.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.56.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.56.5 of ISO/IEC 24772-1:2022.

-Ensure that all data shared between tasks are either private within a protected object or marked atomic;
+Ensure that all data shared between tasks are either contained within a protected object or marked atomic;

 Upon any use of Unchecked_Deallocation, carefully check to be sure that there are no remaining references to the object;

 Use pragma Suppress sparingly, and only after the code has undergone extensive verification.

-The other errors that can lead to erroneous execution are less common, but clearly in any given Ada application, care is required when using features such as:
+Be aware of other errors that can lead to erroneous execution are less common, but clearly in any given Ada application such as:

 abort;